FTCLib/FTCLib/readme.md

     + Can square an input
     + Make your own drive base with a certain abstract class
     + Includes robot-centric *and* field-centric driving
-    + Customizable for a specifc robot dimensions
+    + Customizable for specifc robot dimensions
     + Includes many of the most common drive bases
         + Differential (Tank) Drive
         + Mecanum Drive